baoqger/chrisbao/source/_posts/how-to-write-a-netfilter-firewall-part3.md

 };
 ```

-The functions to register and unregister hook functions goes as follows:
+Next, let's take a look at the functions to register and unregister hook functions goes as follows:

 ```c
 //In source code file /kernel-src/include/linux/netfilter.h